vkchoudhary05/Tee.Ai/README.md

 # Tee.Ai
 This is ai chatbot you can ask anything which you want they give answer

+We cannot use backened we store data in local storage

 # step1:Go in frontend folder

 # step2: npm i -------> install pakages and libraries

 # step3: Run command ------> npm run dev